Canadian police: 10 dead, 15 injured from stabbings

 The alert first issued by Melfort, Saskatchewan RCMP about 7 a.m. was extended hours later to cover Manitoba and Alberta, as the two suspects remained at large.

 Damien Sanderson, 31, was described as five feet seven inches tall and 155 pounds, and Myles Sanderson, 30, as six-foot-one and 200 pounds.
-Both have black hair and brown eyes and may be driving a black Nissan Rogue.
+They may be driving a black vehicle.

+Saskatchewan Crime Stoppers issued a wanted list last May that included Myles, writing that he was “unlawfully at large.”

 The Saskatchewan Health Authority said multiple patients were being treated at several sites.